voberoi/buzzfeed-news-trending/evidence/pages/index.md

 <Histogram data={days_trending_by_article_without_outlier_and_final_stretch} x=days_trending xAxisTitle="Days spent trending" yAxisTitle="# Articles"/>

-The longest-trending lists only use articles that appeared on the trending bar before April 19th, 2023.
+The longest-trending lists only use articles that appeared on the trending strip before April 19th, 2023.